amazon-archives/ec2-spot-montecarlo-workshop/README.md

 * AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/)
 * AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, SQS, and CloudWatch Logs
 * A workstation or laptop with an ssh client installed, such as [putty](http://www.putty.org/) on Windows or terminal or iterm on Mac
-* Familiarity with Python, [Jupyter](http://jupyter.org/), AWS, and basic understanding of [algorthimic stock trading](http://www.investopedia.com/articles/active-trading/101014/basics-algorithmic-trading-concepts-and-examples.asp)  - not required but a bonus
+* Familiarity with Python, [Jupyter](http://jupyter.org/), AWS, and basic understanding of [algorithmic stock trading](http://www.investopedia.com/articles/active-trading/101014/basics-algorithmic-trading-concepts-and-examples.asp)  - not required but a bonus

 <a name="Labs"></a>
 ### Lab Overview: